VictoriaMetrics/VictoriaMetrics/docs/CaseStudies.md

 * Query duration: median is ~2ms, 99th percentile is ~50ms.

 > We like configuration simplicity and zero maintenance for VictoriaMetrics - once installed and forgot about it.
 It works out of the box without any issues.

+### Dreamteam

+[Dreamteam](https://dreamteam.gg/) successfully uses single-node VictoriaMetrics in multiple environments.

+Numbers:

+* Active time series: from 350K to 725K.
+* Total number of time series: from 100M to 320M.
+* Total number of datapoints: from 120 billions to 155 billions.
+* Retention: 3 months.

+VictoriaMetrics in production environment runs on 2 M5 EC2 instances in "HA" mode, managed by Terraform and Ansible TF module.
+2 Prometheus instances are writing to both VMs, with 2 [Promxy](https://github.com/jacksontj/promxy) replicas as load balancer for reads.